-For software, it's interesting that Misfit has decided not to opt for Android Wear like many other manufacturers have done.
+For software, Misfit initially announced this device with its own software but has since decided to use Android Wear, like many other manufacturers have done.

 In terms of functionality, the Vapor does everything you’d expect a normal fitness tracker to do and more.
 There’s sleep and sports tracking as well as the heart rate monitor.

 When it was initially announced, Misfit aimed to include GPS features in the device but for the full release it won't have it and instead opts for a connected GPS feature so you'll need to take your phone to be able to track your runs.